RhysJones1/RhysJones1/README.md

 ## Side Projects

-* Currently designing a website for a local bakery, supporting their expansion into online orders
+* Currently designing a website for a local bakery, supporting their expansion into online ordering
 * Creating a Raspberry PI Cluster using Kubernetes

 Happy Coding!